JohnBatmanMySlinky/PBRJ/README.md

     - Edge-avoiding a-trous denoising

 # TODO's
+- parse_obj's FIN::Vector{Any} is gong to kill performance
+- decouple mesh from triangle and bilinear patch, that's got to be adding massive overhead.....
 - Fix up old scenes
     - run them and squash bugs
 - Time to make my OBJ parser suck less